Smolensk air disaster: Claims of explosives traces

-In 2017, it was announced that the British Ministry of Defence was engaged by the Polish Government to examine the wreckage of the aircraft for traces of explosives.
+In 2017, it was announced that the British Ministry of Defence was engaged by the Polish government to examine the wreckage of the aircraft for traces of explosives.
 The work would be done by scientists based at the Forensic Explosives Laboratory at Fort Halstead, Kent.
 In early 2019, Polish right-wing weekly Sieci reported that partial results from the Forensic Explosives Laboratory were in, and that the "traces of explosives" were confirmed in the "vast majority" of a few dozens of samples that had been tested by the British so far.
 British air accident investigator Frank Taylor, who was involved in the investigation into the losses of Pan Am Flight 103 and British Airtours Flight 28M but did not investigate the Flight 101 crash apart from inspecting photographs presented by Antoni Macierewicz, claimed that there were explosions on board the aircraft, including in its wing, immediately before it reached the tree.

-According to Polish experts, trace amounts of high explosives could be present in the aeroplane due to frequent presence of military personnel onboard, or as result of contamination on the ground (Smolensk area was a battlefield during World War II).
+According to Polish experts, trace amounts of high explosives could be present in the aeroplane due to frequent presence of military personnel on board, or as result of contamination on the ground, as the Smolensk area was a battlefield during World War II.
 The fact that the traces were found on some parts of the aeroplane (e.g. belts) but not on others (e.g. bodies), their trace amounts and chemical character all have been described as inconsistent with the hypothesis of an in-flight bomb explosion.
 The 2013 report of Maciej Lasek commission also did not corroborate the idea.
 For example, the bomb explosion theory is not supported by the fact that the plane's debris is concentrated in a relatively small 160x50 m area, and no parts of the plane's interior were found before the first ground contact.